rasmuserik/p2pweb/blockchain-computer.md

 # Architecture

-The blockchain computer has a global memory on which computations run in parallel.
+The blockchain computer has a global memory on which computation runs in parallel.
 Both memory and computation are distributed across the nodes of the network.

-**A node** is any device/browser/app/client that connects into the network, and contributes computation and storage.
+**A node** is any application/web-browser that connects into the network, and contributes computation and storage.
 The address of a node is the hash of its public key.
 Nodes are connected in a kademlia-like topology.